-These problems can make it hard when a person is talking to another person.
-Taking turns to speak, following fast-changing topics or interrupting might be difficult, and so people with Parkinson's may find themselves giving minimal responses or withdrawing from socialising altogether.
+These problems can present difficulties when a person is talking to another person.
+Taking turns to speak, following fast-changing topics or interrupting might be difficult.

+So people with Parkinson's may find themselves giving minimal responses or withdrawing from socialising altogether.

 Some people with Parkinson's may also experience slowness of thought.
-So when you ask them a question it may take a while for them to listen to what you said, think about their response and then say what they want.
+So when you ask them a question, it may take a while for them to listen to what you said, think about their response and then say what they want.
 This can become even more difficult when people are stressed or anxious.